Portrait of a Young Woman (Hals; Hull): Provenance, attributions, exhibitions, and authenticity

 Grimm did not include the Hull Portrait of a Young Woman in his 1989 catalogue raisonné of Hals's complete works (Frans Hals—Das Gesamtwerk).
 However, writing at about the same time as Grimm, Seymour Slive contends in his authoritative and comprehensive Royal Academy catalogue that "Martin rightly recognised it as an authentic work by Hals" and describes it as "an affecting portrait which shows that old Hals lost none of his ability to characterise the poignantly tender side of a young woman's nature".
 Bart Cornelis, Curator of Dutch and Flemish Paintings (1600–1800) at the National Gallery, curated and catalogued the London station of the London–Amsterdam–Berlin Frans Hals exhibition of 2023–2024.
 He included the Portrait of a Young Woman in the London exhibition, remarking in the catalogue that the sitter's "direct yet slightly hesitant expression stops us in our tracks.
 The picture is impossible to forget."

+Hals's art and artifice

+Only Rembrandt and Hals place such unembarrassed emphasis on the artifice of their art, a break with tradition that would not be taken up again until the 19th century.
+Yet all these whorls and scratches inevitably resolve into Haarlemmers who, though centuries dead, illustrate the paradox that makes Hals's work so fascinating: Blatantly artificial, yet so alive that his subjects always seem to have been snapped in flagrante as if by a canny street photographer.
+Roman Vishniac's Warsaw, Vivian Maier's Chicago, Henri Cartier-Bresson's Paris: all descend from Frans Hals's Haarlem.